FelisNivalis/telegram-rss-bot/README.md

 - In Telegram, add your bot to some groups/channels and promote the bot as an administrator.
 You should at least allow the bot to post messages.
 - Check the chats information with `http://YOUR-APP.heroku.com/getChats` and prepare your `myconfig.yml`.
 - Create a `myconfig.yml` similar to `config.yml` and run *locally* the shell script `scripts/update_config.sh`. ~~Alternatively, you can configure your bot via telegram~~ (TODO (maybe...))
+- Add a job `python scripts/fetch.py` to your Heroku Scheduler

 ## APIs